isjoshokay/Pizza-Planet-Strongmind/README.md

 To run this program locally, you need to first download the packages.
 You can do so in the console by typing `npm i.` You also need to create a `.env` file, which is included as one of the packages when you run `npm i` There are 3 variables from the `.env` that are used in the server but only 2 of them are required to run this.

-- (Required) You need MongoDB to run the database.
-Create a variable in the `.env` called `MONGODB_URL` and save the url to that variable to connect. https://www.mongodb.com/docs/atlas/create-connect-deployments/
+- (Required) You need MongoDB to run the database. **This is important:** In MongoDB Atlas, create a database inside your cluster called 'pizzaplanetsm'.
+In the downloaded project, Create a variable in the `.env` called `MONGODB_URL` and save the url to that variable to connect. https://www.mongodb.com/docs/atlas/create-connect-deployments/

 - (Required) You need a session secret for user authentication.
-You can of course set this to whatever you like.
 - (optional) You can provide a PORT variable, but the code is set to use port 3000 if no port is specified in the `.env`.

 The program is set up to run tests using the Jest framework.
 You can enter tests and run them in the respective files. (server.test.js and create.test.js).
 Run tests using `npm test`.
 There is also the Wallaby extension if you use VS code, which accompanies Jest for testing-as-you-code.

+There is a variable you need to change in `server.js` called "sessionStore."
+You just need to change the `dbName` variable so that the value is `pizzaplanetsm`.
+The original value is for the deployed database.

 Finally, run the software by typing `npm run dev`.
 This is setup using the nodemon package, so any changes you make and save will automatically reboot the server.
 You can also use `npm run prod` to run without nodemon if you're a true chad.

+### User Roles

+There are two user roles: Chef and Owner.
+You will need to create a user for both roles, it is not built for the owner to access the ability to create pizzas.

+A chef can see all of the pizzas, create them, edit them, and delete them.

+Creating an owner opens a field for the [Admin Key](#misc).
+More information on that below.
+The owner creates the toppings, which includes setting a name, a price, and a type.

 ### Models and Attributes
 [Back to top](#overview)